Retirement in Brazil

-Brazil has become a very attractive expat destination for retirement.
-Brazil has beautiful beaches, lush jungles and vibrant cities attracting travelers and expat retirees from all over the world.
+As Brazil has become a very attractive expat destination for retirement, we have created a page on Retiring in Brazil – Advice for Expatriates.
+Brazil has beautiful beaches, lush jungles and vibrant cities attracting travellers and expat retirees from all over the world.
 As the largest country in South America, Brazil has a very large and ever-expanding expat population.
 The capital Brasilia is even a UNESCO World Heritage Site due to its modernist architecture.
 In this article, we will help you prepare for your retirement in Brazil, and will cover information regarding safety & security, healthcare, housing, cost of living and the international health insurance plans that you will need.

 Safety for People Retiring in Brazil